microprediction/microprediction/docs/fund.md

  - Microprediction participants should share in the upside.

- - Said sharing can be transparent and piecewise-linear, thus providing legitimate incentive for the deployment of high quality algorithms.
+ - Said sharing can be transparent (e.g. linear).

 ### Delineation